decision-making in market, planned and mixed economies

 • Free enterprise and competition

-1. Consumers express their preferences through demand.
+1. Consumers make decisions based on their preferences and budget constraints, influencing demand.

 Strengths: